Meet Our Amazing Staff

 Tiffany Rhodin

-Meet The Spring River College of Teachers and Faculty
+Meet The Spring River Class Teachers

 Our teachers are the heart of Spring River, and have been chosen because they are proven educators devoted to an arts-infused, whole-child curriculum that honors the natural world and the developmental phases of childhood.